eric15342335/comp2113-engg1340-group-project/README.md

 ## Game Description

-"Stock Market Simulator" is a text-based game that attempts to introduce a realistic stock buying experience to the players.
-The game utilizes the random number generation capability of the operating system to mimic real-life stock unpredictable trends, while giving players breathing room to better think about their investing strategies.
+"Stock Market Simulator" is a game that attempts to introduce a realistic stock buying experience to players.
+The game utilizes the random number generation capability of the operating system to mimic real-life stock unpredictable trends while giving players breathing room to better think about their investing strategies.

 ## How to Play